 Students will be charged for more than 3 course units if either of the above conditions are not met.
 Students with questions about credits earned or needed should contact Helene Weinberg, Registrar of the Medical School.
 If the Medical School is paying for 4 course units, these would normally be the first 4 the student takes with the exception of any courses taken during the summer.

 - It is recommended that a student who needs to maximize his/her eligibility for loans takes 2 or fewer MBE course units per med school term.
-By taking 2 or fewer MBE course units each semester, a medical student can retain a PSOM scholarship and would have a Direct loan eligibility of $40,500.
+By taking 2 or fewer MBE course units each semester, a medical student can retain a MD Scholarship (for tuition/living expenses) and would have a Direct loan eligibility of $40,500.
 If a student takes 3 or more MBE course units in a semester, the loan/scholarship system will automatically categorize him/her as a Graduate Student (not as a Medical Student), and the student would be eligible for a significantly lower amount of Direct loan funds.
-A student who takes 3 or more MBE course units in a semester is not eligible for a PSOM scholarship and has a Direct loan eligibility of $20,500.
+A student who takes 3 or more MBE course units in a semester is not eligible for a MD Scholarship (for tuition/living expenses) and has a Direct loan eligibility of $20,500.

 - Direct loans have aggregate limits, which are cumulative and include any undergraduate, graduate, and medical school loans borrowed in the Direct loan program.
 For any semester when a student is a full-time MBE student (versus full-time MD student), the MBE program aggregate limit is $138,500 versus the MD aggregate limit ($224,000).

 - Students who require funds in excess of their Direct loan may apply for a Direct PLUS loan.
 Details on this loan and instructions for applying can be found at the PSOM Financial Aid Office.